mryap/fierce-robin/src/pages/posts/set-up-and-launch-linux-gui-on-windows-10.md

 ![](/images/ezawltwxqaekqhl.jpg)

 All this done under the hood in Windows 10 thanks to Windows Subsystem Linux (WSL).
-The set-up was run on WSL.
+The set-up was run on WSL (also known as Bash on Windows).
 WSL2 with native support for GUI apps was recently annouced during Microsoft Build 2020 - an annual event for software engineers and web developer that works primalry on WIndows, Microsoft Azure.

 Under WSL, to have the GUI up and running, Xserver is require.